cdebacco/MultiTensor/README.md

 ## Requirements:
-Need to make a directory called `data` inside the folde where the `.cpp`  and `Makefile` are stored.
-Just ype from the command line, inside this folder:
+Need to make a directory called `data` inside the folder where the `.cpp`  and `Makefile` are stored.
+Just ype from the command line, inside that folder:
-`mkdir data`
+* `mkdir data`

 ## How to compile the code:
 Multitensor should first be complied modifing appropriately the Makefile included.